 A resource planning template is a flexible tool for a project manager to log, update, and visualize their available resources for a project.
 A resource planning template is a specific type of project management template that focuses on the capacity restraints of your team.

 Tools like Excel and spreadsheets can be used to create a resource planning template.
 This resource management template in Coda is a real-time collaborative template your team members can use anywhere.
 As the project changes and your team members' schedules change, a good resource planning template should be able to change quickly as well.
 This free resource should help you with any decision-making related to the selection of the best resources and managing the allocation of work across your team.
+To keep track of all the changes, how they affect the budget, and get the signatures you need to approve the changes, use our .
+This document should also help you communicate the change with your team members and relevant stakeholders.

 How to use this project resource planning template